GRG-Projects/grg-sphinx-theme/README.md

-# dipy-sphinx-theme
+# grg-sphinx-theme
-A Sphinx theme for DIPY and its affiliated packages.
+A Sphinx theme for GRG projects and its affiliated packages.